nelsonaloysio/networkx-temporal/docs/source/index.rst

 .. note::

-   At the moment, this package does not provide new methods to analyze temporal graphs, such as computing temporal centrality measures, or detecting temporal communities --- although it makes it arguably easier to implement such methods on top of it (see some of the `Examples <examples.html>`_).
+   This package does not currently provide new methods to analyze temporal graphs, such as computing temporal centrality measures, or detecting temporal communities --- although it makes it arguably easier to handle these tasks (see `Get started: Community detection <guide.html#community-detection>`_).

 Install
 =======